 First of all, with the help of augmented reality, customers are able to experience your product or service through their smartphone or computer, visualize it and make a purchase decision faster.
 That happens because customers get an opportunity to try goods before buying them (as in the case of offline stores) and thus eliminate all doubts and ambiguity.
 This is akin to test drives before buying a car: you first drive it and then buy it.

-Secondly, augmented reality incorporated in your e-commerce store allows to personalize shopping experience for your shop visitors.
-If you sell clothes, customers will get the opportunity to visualize how one or other item will look like on them instead of viewing soulless pictures that may be confusing.
+Secondly, augmented reality incorporated in your e-commerce store allows personalizing the shopping experience for your shop visitors.
+If you sell clothes, customers will get the opportunity to visualize how one or other item will look on them instead of viewing soulless pictures that may be confusing.

 Smart Search and Voice Search in Particular